-So, spend some time researching your options instead of settling for a no credit check loan as you may qualify for a more competitive product with a lower rate.
+So, spend some time researching your options instead of settling for a no credit check loan.
+You may qualify for a more competitive product with a lower rate.

-Also, keep in mind that some lenders, like NetCredit and OppLoans, offer pre-qualification tools on their websites.
-This enables you to input a few pieces of information and be screened for loan offers with no impact on your credit score.
+Keep in mind that some lenders, like NetCredit and OppLoans, offer pre-qualification tools on their websites.
+This enables you to input a few pieces of information, and be screened for loan offers with no impact on your credit score.
 It also helps you narrow down your options before submitting completed loan applications.

 Visit Your Financial Institution

 It’s also worth paying a visit to your financial institution to see what loan products you may qualify for (if you haven’t done so already).
-Even if you don’t meet the qualification criteria, the loan officer or banker may be able to approve you off the strength of your existing relationship with the bank.
+You may be approved even if you don’t meet the qualification criteria based on your existing relationship with the bank.

-If this approach doesn’t work or if you’re an unbanked consumer, try credit unions and community banks as their lending criteria are sometimes a bit laxer.
+If this approach doesn’t work or if you’re an unbanked consumer, try credit unions and community banks.
+Their lending criteria are sometimes a bit more lenient.